Berea-College-CSC-226/p01-final-project-georgievh-p01/README.md

 Indicate what percentage of the project you have left to complete and how confident you feel.

-❗️**Completion Percentage**: `0 - 100%`
+**Completion Percentage**: `50%`

-❗️**Confidence**: Describe how confident you feel about completing this project, and why.
+**Confidence**: Describe how confident you feel about completing this project, and why.
 Then, describe some strategies you can employ to increase the likelihood that you'll be successful in completing this project before the deadline.

 ```
-    **Replace this text with your reflection
+    Strategy: all-nighter
+    chance of success: questionable
 ```

 ---

 ## Milestone 4: Final Code, Presentation, Demo

-### ❗User Instructions
+### User Instructions
-In a paragraph, explain how to use your program.
-Assume the user is starting just after they hit the "Run" button in PyCharm.
+Move "ship" up and down using the UP and DOWN arrow keys, and shoot with the spacebar.
+That's it.

-### ❗Reflection
+### Reflection
 In three to four well-written paragraphs, address the following (at a minimum):
 - Why did you select the project that you did?
 - How closely did your final project reflect your initial design?
 - What did you learn from this process?
 - What was the hardest part of the final project?
 - What would you do differently next time, knowing what you know now?
-- (For partners) How well did you work with your partner?
-What made it go well?
-What made it challenging?
+  - start earlier